tshort/DataFrames.jl/spec/MissingValues.md

   more consistant for both of these to return NA.

 In either case, since conversion between Float types and FloatNA types is fast.
-Arrays are just reinterpretted; there is no copying.
+Arrays are just reinterpreted; there is no copying.

 It is possible to differentiate between NA and NaN.
 Operations between NA and NaN's can be either, depending on which flavor of NaN